- Carl Rinsch

 First-time feature director Carl Rinsch, who earned attention after a number of visually stunning commercials and his distinctive short sci-fi film The Gift, was slated to direct Prometheus before Ridley Scott decided to direct the film himself.
 And while Rinsch demonstrates his visual panache in a number of individual scenes in 47 Ronin, whole sequences are often muddled and ungainly either due to Reeves’ painfully dull screen presence or videogame-worthy special FX.
 The huge budget gave production designer Jan Roelfs (Gattaca) and costume designer Penny Rose (the Pirates of the Caribbean franchise) plenty of color and material to create an attractive production—complete with elaborate samurai armor, colorful ornamented robes, and expressively designed settings—except all of this artistry is strung together by a dull action yarn that engages in Chushingura only because its international box-office prospects seem assured.

-Rinsch and his screenwriters attempt an ambitious undertaking with 47 Ronin, and at the very least they remain true to the broadstrokes of the legend—which is to say, the film doesn’t pull any punches by offering up a false happy ending by Western standards.
+Rinsch and his screenwriters attempt an ambitious undertaking with 47 Ronin, and at the very least, they remain true to the broad strokes of the legend—which is to say, the film doesn’t pull any punches by offering up a false happy ending by Western standards.
 However, this exercise of Chushingura loses its meaning through the film’s other crimes, such as fabricating absurd beasties and needlessly introducing a bankable Western star (who gets left by the wayside anyway) into the narrative.
 Bookended voiceover talks about the admirable traditions behind stories of the 47 ronin, but there’s nothing admirable about these wooden and underdeveloped characters, the film’s deficient emotional resonance, or the director’s evident preoccupation with visual elements over the film’s dramatic thrust.
-A superficial product of Hollywood excess and undersupplied dramatic weight, 47 Ronin is a vapid waste of source material that demands a treatment worthy of its history and legend.
+A superficial product of Hollywood excess and undersupplied dramatic weight, 47 Ronin is a vapid waste of the source material, which demands a treatment worthy of its history and legend.